-- O To promote an inclusive ethos and approach to learning for all our children to ensure that none are excluded or disadvantaged.
-(See the Equal Opportunities Policy) - O To provide children with a well-planned curriculum which fosters enthusiasm for learning and is challenging and progressive within a stimulating environment. - O To develop children's knowledge, understanding and skills in all areas of learning through first hand experiences. - O To provide opportunities for children to make choices and become independent in their learning in a variety of safe and stimulating environments both indoors and outdoors. - O To establish and maintain a close partnership with parents/carers, families and pre-school providers in our community. - O To use focussed assessment and record-keeping based on direct observation of children and discussion with them.
-To use this to inform future planning, monitor progress and build on children's prior learning. - O The basis of all of our planning is the individual child -
+- We focus on the fostering Characteristics of Effective Learning and strive to develop children's abilities to talk about perseverance, concentration and collaboration for example.
+We do this by introducing children to our class puppets 'Try Again Tiger', 'Focused Fox' and 'Motivated Mole' to name but a few. - O To promote an inclusive ethos and approach to learning for all our children to ensure that none are excluded or disadvantaged.
+(See the Equal Opportunities Policy) - O To provide children with a bespoke curriculum which fosters enthusiasm for learning and is challenging and progressive within a stimulating environment. - To develop children's knowledge, understanding and skills in all areas of learning through first hand experiences. - To provide opportunities for children to make choices and become independent in their learning in a variety of safe and stimulating environments both indoors and outdoors. - O To establish and maintain a close partnership with parents/carers, families and preschool providers in our community. - O To use focussed assessment and record-keeping based on direct observation of children and discussion with them.
+To use this to inform future planning, monitor progress and build on children's prior learning. - The basis of all of our planning is the individual child -